About Shark IONFlex

 From a company perspective, SharkNinja is based out of Needham, MA and has been in business since 2004.
-In addition to the IONFlex, they also manufacture other popular vacuums like the Rocket (and the similar Powerhead model), Rotator Powered Lift Away, and Sonic Duo.
+In addition to the IONFlex, they also manufacture other popular vacuums like the Rocket, Rotator Powered Lift Away, and Sonic Duo.

 SharkNinja held an A+ rating with the Better Business Bureau, based on 163 total customer reviews (85 percent of which were negative) and more than 330 closed complaints, as of 1/24/17.
 Although many of these complaints referenced less-than-stellar support, a company representative responded in each instance with a resolution.

 Shark IONFlex vs. the Competition: Which Stick Vacuum Is Right For You?